 Watch your heat

-Avoid exposing the CBD oil to direct heat during cooking, as this might destroy essential cannabinoids and terpenes that contribute to CBD’s synergistic impact.
+Avoid exposing the CBD oil to direct heat when cooking with CBD, as this might destroy essential cannabinoids and terpenes that contribute to CBD’s synergistic impact.

-The first thing to remember while cooking or baking with CBD is that it starts to debase between 320- and 356-degrees Fahrenheit.
+The first thing to remember while baking and cooking with CBD is that it starts to debase between 320- and 356-degrees Fahrenheit.
 This indicates that overheating the oil may reduce the efficacy of the CBD.

 If you’re going to add CBD oil to anything you’d cook on the stovetop, a great idea would be to take the saucer or pan away from the heat and let the contents cool for a minute or so before stirring in the CBD oil.